US-Iran Prediction Markets: Navigating the Political Minefield on Kalshi

 But formal recognition is a massive, legally binding diplomatic leap.
 Trump’s foreign policy is highly transactional; he wants leverage, not the headache of recognizing a government-in-exile that holds zero physical territory.

 Plus, there are still painful memories of the Shah for many Iranians.
-His regime was no love-in, despite the brutality of the Ayatollahs ever since.
+His regime was no love-in, despite the brutality of the Ayatollahs since.

-Acknowledging Pahlavi functionally severs any remaining backchannels with the actual ruling clerics, complicating every other regional objective from energy markets to hostage negotiations.
+Acknowledging Pahlavi functionally severs any remaining backchannels with the actual ruling clerics, complicating every other regional objective, from energy markets to hostage negotiations.

 Market: Will Reza Pahlavi visit Iran this year?

-The Pick: 'No' (87¢)
+The Pick: 'No' (93¢)

 If the exiled heir to the Iranian throne steps off a plane in Tehran tomorrow, he is immediately arrested.
-To bet 'Yes' here at 14% is to bet on the total, systemic collapse of the Islamic Republic before the calendar flips.
+To bet 'Yes' here at 7% is to bet on the total, systemic collapse of the Islamic Republic before the calendar flips.

 Autocracies with heavily armed, loyalist paramilitaries rarely disintegrate on a neat fiscal schedule.